A primary benefit and use of sunflower lecithin is for preventing fatty liver although sunflower lecithin has many other benefits including:

 Bile is also antimicrobial and essential for preventing small intestinal bacterial overgrowth.
 When bile is too thick and not flowing from the gallbladder due to a phosphatidylcholine deficiency, bacteria can overgrow in the small intestine.

-Sunflower lecithin contains phosphatidylcholine, which is essential for optimal fat digestion and preventing SIBO.
+Sunflower lecithin contains phosphatidylcholine, essential for optimal fat digestion and preventing SIBO.

 Fat malabsorption and SIBO are common digestive problems that can be improved by supplementing with sunflower lecithin.